County Meath: Services, retail and hospitality

 Services, retail and the hospitality industry are the primary employers in the county.
 Navan was historically a manufacturing town, and involved in the household goods sector.
 Navan was also a centre in the Irish carpet-making industry, before this was lost to overseas competition.

 Tourism benefits from the abundance of historically important pre-historic and early Christian sites, as well as castles and manor houses within the county, many of which are currently in use as hotels.
 Due to its rich history, Meath is marketed by Fáilte Ireland, the country's national tourism agency, as "Ireland's Heritage Capital".
 Good local infrastructure means that most of Meath's tourist attractions are located within a one-and-a-half-hour drive from Dublin Airport.
-Despite this, Meath received just 162,000 overseas tourists in 2017 - placing it 17th out of 26 counties.
+Despite this, Meath received just 162,000 overseas tourists in 2017 – placing it 17th out of 26 counties.
 Tourism is worth in excess of €50 million to the local economy each year.

 In addition to historic attractions, Meath is home to scenic lakes, beaches, wooded areas and several European-designated areas of ecological significance.
 The only permanent amusement park in Ireland is Emerald Park, located in Ashbourne, which has 3 roller coasters, including Cú Chulainn, Ireland's largest roller-coaster.

 Meath also has a growing science and biotechnology field.
-In 2018, Shire, one of the world's largest pharmaceutical companies, opened a €350 million international disease research centre in Dunboyne, which employs 400 people.
+In 2018, Shire, one of the world's largest pharmaceutical companies, opened a €350 million international disease research centre in Dunboyne, which was sold to Merck & Co. in 2020.